Smithsonian/cheby_checker/tests/README_tests.md

+### test_orbit_cheby_horizons.py :
+- orbit_cheby.py has an INTERNAL dependance on the nbody.py module
+- sql.py has an INTERNAL dependance on the cheby_checker.py module
+- Here I am starting to develo`p tests that explicitly do integrations, from the EXACT same starting coords as Horizons
+- This allows me to double-check the accuracy of the rebound-to-cheby conversions, the XYZ-to-RADEC conversions, ..
+- I have *NOT* yet been able to run these in a container, due to compilation problems with rebound/reboundx ...

 ### test_orbit_cheby.py :
 - orbit_cheby.py has an INTERNAL dependance on the nbody.py module
 - sql.py has an INTERNAL dependance on the cheby_checker.py module